Neutralizer/MovementControllerByNeutralizer/README.md

 ## Getting Started
 What should I do to run this alpha concoction:
 ### Download
-The <a href="https://github.com/Neutralizer/MovementControllerByNeutralizer/releases">Releases</a> page holds the current version and presets
+The <a href="https://github.com/Neutralizer/MovementControllerByNeutralizer/releases">Releases</a> page holds the current version and presets - you need a preset (.properties file) in the same folder as the executable (.jar file).
 ### Preparation
-1. In order to be able to run this program you need java installed: If you can't run the executable jar go to java official site and download - https://www.java.com/en/download/ . <br>
+1. In order to be able to run this program you need java installed: If you can't run the executable jar go to java official site and download it - https://www.java.com/en/download/ . <br>
-2. You need a web camera in order for the whole "computer vision" magic to work (Make sure that you have drivers for your web camera).<br>
+2. You need a web camera in order for the whole "computer vision" magic to work (Make sure that you have drivers for your web camera (not needed for windows 10)).<br>
 ### Running the program
-While there is currently a very mediocre GUI, you can select a camera and a preset(.properties file) from it.
-The .properties files hold predefined regions, which press their respective keys when movement is detected.
-For now they are hardcoded, but in the future they will be manipulated via GUI.
-After starting the program and several(no more than 5) seconds pass, a black window will appear, which should detect your movement if it is not very dark in your room.
-If nothing happens, then check the F.A.Q. <br>
+1. Select a camera and a preset(.properties file) from the dropdown menu.
+2. After starting the camera and several(no more than 5) seconds pass, a black window will appear, which should detect your movement if it is not very dark in your room.
+If nothing happens, then check the Known Issues section.
+3. With the sliders adjust the detection - the white on the screen should appear only when you move.<br>
 Insert picture here.<br>
-When you move your hand in a square(region of interest) on the camera, the program will press the respective key.
+When you move your hand in a square(region of interest) on the video feed, the program will press the respective key.
 Open a notepad and move your hands in the detection range of the camera, to see how the buttons are being pressed.<br>
 When you are comfortable with the controls, alt tab to your game and enjoy.<br>
 Insert tutorial video here<br>
 ## History